Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 It also has lots of different causes, treatment & management options.

-Although urinary incontinence is the most common problem, older dogs can suffer from bowel incontinence (when they can’t control their pooping) as well.
+Although urinary incontinence is the most common problem, older dogs can suffer from bowel incontinence (when they can’t control their pooping) as well and this will often have very different causes.

 The first step towards success is finding the cause of the problem.